-That explains why the evil leaper organization does everything exactly the same with different sound effects; hologram technology, handlink, etc. Plus, Zoe was aware of just how long the window was before a successful retrieval could be performed, which means the evil organization may have improved on PQL's math.
+That explains why the evil leaper organization does everything exactly the same with different sound effects; hologram technology, handlink, etc. Plus, Zoey was aware of just how long the window was before a successful retrieval could be performed, mentions that Lothos has some control over Alia's leaps, and outright states that Sam uses a random leaping sequence — which means the evil organization may have improved on PQL's math.

 Donna states that she does understand, knowing that he can't remember her and is doing it to improve the lives of those involved.

 There's also the fact that when he did sleep with someone in "Trilogy", he fathered a child.

 Conversely, it can also gives a more unfortunate implication to the times when he does it anyway, or. . .the times when he's leaped into someone already involved in a relationship—the black medical student, for example—he's slipped up and referred to the woman as being in love with him, rather than his leapee.
 It's possible that his subconscious still remembers his wife and is trying to recreate what he had with her.

 In "The Leap Back," when Al drops the letter with the override code (and the $100) to the law firm, with instructions to deliver it on a specific date in the future (a la Back to the Future), the imaging chamber door immediately.
 This is because, as soon as Al dropped it in, there was no way for him to retrieve it.
 Hence, the "outside" time was when it was delivered, according to Gushie, that very day.